 It does have a lot of settings, but it doesn’t come with a remote control or timer.
 This means that you do have to lean down and adjust these manually.

 However, its many settings and large footpad make it suitable for a range of foot sizes and needs.
-It also comes with a 1-year warranty, which can give you peace of mind when using the device.

 - 11-speed settings – ideal for a range of speed preferences.